telota/existance/README.md

 # the instances' directories will be located within this directory
 base_directory = /opt
-# the pattern must be congruent with the variable TODO's value in the existctl
+# the pattern must be congruent with the variable `instance_dir`'s value in the
-# script
+# existctl script
 instance_dir_pattern = exist_{instance_name}_{instance_id}
 # this file serves as index of all instances and a few settings
 instances_settings = %(base_directory)s/exist_instances_settings.csv